ncatlab/nlab-content/pages/7/6/3/1/1367/content.md

   its full [[sSet]]-subcategory of fibrant cofibrant objects;

 * $[C,A]$ the [[sSet]]-[[enriched functor category]] equipped with either
-  the injective or projective [[global model structure on functors]] and
+  the injective or projective [[global model structure on functors]] -- here: the injective or injective [[model structure on sSet-enriched presheaves]] -- and
   $[C,A]^\circ$ its full [[sSet]]-[[subcategory]]
   on fibrant-cofibrant objects.